Adchitects/wiliot/README.md

-# ADCHITECTS WP STARTER PACK BOILERPLATE
+# ADCHITECTS Craft CMS STARTER PACK BOILERPLATE
 # Run project:

 Go to your project in *YOUR-THEME-NAME* directory.